 Information updates

-We have re-launched Audit New Zealand client events!
-These sessions feature a range of experts from Audit New Zealand and the Office of the Auditor-General, sharing the latest thinking in reporting, auditing, and other topics of value for the public sector.
+Audit New Zealand's client events feature a range of experts from Audit New Zealand and the Office of the Auditor-General, sharing the latest thinking in reporting, auditing, and other topics of value for the public sector.

 Observations from our audits of councils’ 2024-34 long-term plans

-Thank you to everyone who attended our client event earlier this month, where Andrew McConnell and Henry Broughton from the Office of the Auditor-General discussed their recent report examining 32 consultation documents and 58 long-term plans audited between June and October 2024.
+Thank you to everyone who attended our client event where Andrew McConnell and Henry Broughton from the Office of the Auditor-General discussed their recent report examining 32 consultation documents and 58 long-term plans audited between June and October 2024.

 They led an engaging discussion on the report's key findings, highlighted the role of audit in ensuring transparency and accountability, and explored what these insights mean for decision-makers.